22 Ways to Make Your Home and Street Safer

 -Lock access gates to the back of your property.

--Place your exterior lights on your patios and front stairways on a timer starts at dusk.
+-Place your exterior lights on your patios and front stairways on a timer that starts at dusk.
 The street lamps shouldn't be the only lights that turn on after sunset.

 -Install motion sensor lights on the sides and back of your property.